-Under the loan covenants with the Bank, the Company is limited to annual capital expenditures of (in thousands) \$5,000 and must maintain tangible net worth of \$10,000.
+Under the loan covenants, for both the Line of Credit with the Bank, the Company is limited to annual capital expenditures (in thousands) of \$5,000 and has received a waiver for 2024 from the Bank, and must maintain tangible net worth (in thousands) of \$25,000.

-The Company's notes payable includes certain restrictive covenants, which require the Company to maintain minimum levels of tangible net worth, places limits on annual capital expenditures, and limits on the payment of cash dividends.
-At December 31, 2023, the Company was in compliance with all covenants.
+The Company's notes payable includes certain restrictive covenants, which require the Company to maintain minimum levels of tangible net worth, places limits on annual capital expenditures for which a waiver was received in 2024, and limits on the payment of cash dividends.
+At December 31, 2024, the Company was in compliance with all covenants.